Alexander-Nasuta/kioptipack-blueprints/docs/source/blueprints/blueprint-save-data.md

    ```bash
    fiot start integration_test
    ```
-3. Run the Mongo Database using the `run.py` python file in the service directory:
+3. Run the Mongo Database using the `run.py` python file.
+You can use the **green play button ▶️** in PyCharm or run the following command in your terminal:
    ```bash
    python src/fiot_save_data_services/mongo_database/run.py
    ```
-4. Run the Data Source using the `run.py` python file in the service directory:
+4. Run the Data Source using the `run.py` python file.
+You can use the **green play button ▶️** in PyCharm or run the following command in your terminal:
    ```bash
    python src/fiot_save_data_services/data_source/run.py
    ```